 reboot

-To verify the new hostname, run the following command:
+To verify that the instance uses the new hostname after reboot, run the following command:

 hostnamectl

-If you experience unexpected hostname changes after reboot, then take the following actions:
+If you still experience unexpected hostname changes after reboot, then take the following actions:

 - Check the system logs at /var/log/cloud-init.log and /var/log/syslog for entries about hostname changes.

-- If you install system updates that affect /etc/hosts, the hostname file, or the hostname utility, then complete the preceding resolution steps again.
+- If you installed system updates that affect /etc/hosts, the hostname file, or the hostname utility, then complete the resolution steps again.

 - Verify that the preserve_hostname setting is true in the /etc/cloud/cloud.cfg file.